 We'll take any snacks and meals that are non-perishable and that kids love.
 The healthier, the better!
 Some great meals are listed below.

-Rice-A-Roni, Ravioli, Spaghetti & Meatballs, Pork and Beans, Chili, Fruit & Applesauce Cups, Pudding Cups, Canned Meats, Vegetables and other healthy Non-Refrigerated Foods.
+Mac & Cheese, Ravioli, Spaghetti & Meatballs, Pork and Beans, Chili, Fruit & Applesauce Cups, Pudding Cups, Vienna Sausage, Vegetables, Shelf Stable Milk, and other healthy Non-Refrigerated Foods.

 No Glass Please.